ashok57/java-interview-questions/README.md

 # java interview questions
- This repo is all aout basic java interview questions
+ This repo is all about basic java interview questions